The geometric distance and binary orbit of PSR B1259-63: Discussion

 \subsection{Further modelling}

-The well-constrained orbital parameters from our astrometric work should enable a better interpretation of the morphology of the transient unpulsed emission from the \psrb\ system. \citet*{Moldon12} have shown that the extended emission from the gamma-ray binary LS\,5039 can be modelled as an outflow of relativistic electrons accelerated by the interaction between the stellar wind and the pulsar wind, which trails the pulsar as it moves in its orbit \citep[see][for the relevant model]{Dubus06}.
-The predicted morphology depends on the inclination of the orbit and the longitude of the ascending node, so with an accurate knowledge of these parameters, it would be possible to test this model in \psrb.
+The well-constrained orbital parameters from our astrometric work should enable a better interpretation of the morphology of the transient unpulsed emission from the \psrb/LS\,2883 system. \citet*{Moldon12} have shown that the extended emission from the gamma-ray binary LS\,5039 can be modelled as an outflow of relativistic electrons accelerated by the interaction between the stellar wind and the pulsar wind, which trails the pulsar as it moves in its orbit \citep[see][for the relevant model]{Dubus06}.
+The predicted morphology depends on the inclination of the orbit and the longitude of the ascending node, so with an accurate knowledge of these parameters, it would be possible to test this model in the \psrb/LS\,2883 system.

-Furthermore, with well-constrained astrometric parameters, as well as the improved algorithms that have been developed for modelling pulsar timing data \citep{Lentati14}, it could be possible to improve the estimation of the parameters derived from pulsar timing data \citep{Shannon14}.
+Furthermore, with well-constrained astrometric parameters, as well as the improved algorithms that have been developed for modelling pulsar timing data \citep{Lentati14}, it could be possible to improve the estimation of the pulsar timing parameters \citep{Shannon14}.
 However, as with the modelling of the extended emission, this is beyond the scope of the current work.